-Scope note: This symmetric property allows the instances of E2 Temporal Entity with the same E52 Timecalculated).
+Scope note: This symmetric property allows the instances of E2 Temporal Entity with the same E52 Time-Span to be equated calculated).

-Span to be equated.
+This property is only necessary if the time span is unknown (otherwise the equivalence can be

-This property is only necessary if the time span is unknown (otherwise the equivalence can be pp. 832-843).
+This property is the same as the "equal" relationship of Allen's temporal logic (Allen, 1983, pp. 832-

-This property is the same as the "equal" relationship of Allen's temporal logic (Allen, 1983, the destruction of the Villa Justinian Tempus (E6) is equal in time to the death of Maximus Venderus (E69)
+• the destruction of the Villa Justinian Tempus (E6) is equal in time to the death of Maximus Venderus (E69)